jpmorris/data_science_consultant_lessons/lectures/010-sql/010-01-sql-primer.md

 ## Other imporant keywords
 - `TRUNCATE` - removes all rows from a table.
 - `DROP` - removes a table or database.
-- `COALESE` - returns the first non-null value in a list.
+- `COALESCE` - returns the first non-null value in a list.
 - `CASE...WHEN...THEN...ELSE...END` - used to create conditional statements.
 - `IS (NOT) NULL` - used to check if a value is null.
 - `WHERE (NOT) EXISTS` - used to check if a subquery returns any rows.
 Checks if data has already been processed